-Do you have an upcoming Sorrento septic drain field installation on your calendar?
+Do you have a Sorrento septic drain field installation on your calendar?
 ACME Environmental Services has been providing drain field installation and a complete range of other septic services to our local community for years.

 If you live in a rural area or anywhere that doesn’t have connection to a city sewer system, you will need to have a septic system installed.
 An important part of every septic system is the septic drain field.
 Once the biodegradable liquids are separated from the solids in your septic tank, they enter the drain field where they will slowly percolate into the ground.